alebaffa/blog-hugo/content/blog/one-month-in-iot.md

 I am spending time with machine/deep learning, but from the hardware point of view.
 As a pure software engineer I was interested to algorithms, neural networks, code and libraries, while now I am focused on how to run it on less powerful machines: the hardware you need, chip optimizations, performance, technical different between training and inference, differences/benefits of different GPUs, architectures, VPU, APU, CPU, FPGA, etc.. .

 I discovered the [Eclipse IoT](https://iot.eclipse.org/) project and it's really cool (disclosure: [the group my company belongs to](https://iot.eclipse.org/working-group/) is one of the founding member).
+I am going in depth in Eclipse Kura and Kapua, the open source projects on top

+I am becoming an expert of

 There are many other things I am following, both from market and technical point of view, and autonomous driving is one of those.